Error Bounds for Sequential Monte Carlo Samplers for Multimodal Distributions: Preliminaries

 where $\bm{\delta}_a$ denotes the Dirac mass at $a \in E$, is an approximation of $\mmu_0$.
 In order to produce a particle approximation of $\mmu$, the algorithm iterates {\it mutation} and {\it resampling} steps.
 Suppose that a particle approximation $\mmu^N_k = (1/N) \, \sum_{i=1}^N \bm{\delta}_{\xi_k^i}$ has already been obtained.
 The mutation steps generates $N$ particles $\{ \tilde{\xi}^1_k, \ldots, \wtilde{\xi}^N_k \}$ distributed as $\wtilde{\xi}^i_k \sim \KK_k(\xi^i_k, dx)$ where $\KK_k(x, dy)$ is a Markov kernel that lets the distribution $\mmu_k$ invariant; given $\{ \xi^1_k, \ldots, \xi^N_k \}$, the particles $\tilde{\xi}^1_k, \ldots, \wtilde{\xi}^N_k$ are independent.
 The subsequent particle approximation $\mmu^N_{k+1} = (1/N) \, \sum_{i=1}^N \bm{\delta}_{\xi_{k+1}^i}$ is obtained through a multinomial resampling step; the particles $\{ \xi^1_{k+1}, \ldots, \xi^N_{k+1} \}$ are $N$ i.i.d samples from the $\{ \xi^1_{k}, \ldots, \xi^N_{k} \}$-valued random variable that equals $\xi^i_{k}$ with probability $g_{k,k+1}(\xi^i_{k}) / [g_{k,k+1}(\xi^1_{k}) + \ldots + g_{k,k+1}(\xi^N_{k})]$.
 This procedures can be iterated to produce a sequence of particle approximations $\mmu^N_0, \ldots \mmu^N_n$.
 The output of the SMC algorithm employing $N \geq 1$ particles is an empirical approximation $\mmu^N_n$ to $\mmu_n = \mmu$,

+The mutation and resampling steps are also frequently used in genetic optimization algorithms, and some of these algorithms can be analysed in terms of the same Feynman-Kac formulation, we refer the reader to \cite{DelMoralFeynmanKac} for more details.
 Asymptotic properties of the SMC algorithm are by now well understood (see e.g. \cite{moralmiclo}, and \cite{del2013mean} for a comprehensive overview).
 For ease of presentation, we will often present our results for functions with mean zero and finite moment of order $(1+\epsilon)$ for some $\epsilon > 0$; in other words, for a probability distribution $\ppi$, we consider the linear subspace

 Theorem $1$ of \cite{ChopinCLT} implies that for a test function $\phi \in L^{2+}_0(\mmu)$, the following limit holds in distribution,

 with asymptotic variance $V_n(\phi)$ that can be expressed as